kalpetros/installfest/README.md

 ```bash
 curl -L get.rvm.io | bash -s stable
 ```
+The above downloads and compiles Ruby
-Then sit back and wait.
+Sit back and wait.
 It will take some time.
-This downloads and compiles Ruby.

-When it is finished type the following:
+Once it's finished type the following:
 ```bash
 rvm use 2.2
 rvm --default use 2.2